Cat Breeders Pay with their Hearts

 - We do not even own a litter scooper!

 - Fresh clean bedding is supplied daily to keep all the kitties comfortable, warm, & cozy.

 - Caring and compassion are free, exceptional quality care is not!

-Always remember when contacting a cat breeder…You come to them with a desire to own one of “their babies” & most likely a large piece of their heart, offending them with low ball offers will mostly guarantee they will NOT sell to you.
+Always remember when contacting a cat breeder…You come to them with a desire to own one of “their babies” & most likely a large piece of their heart.
+Not to mention, offending them with low ball offers will mostly guarantee they will NOT sell to you.

 Cat breeders are not garage sales or auction houses.

 Even Humane societies and animal shelters charge $150- $250 for a cat or kitten to ensure they are entering a forever home that is suitable.